 Members may borrow from their vested fund accounts a minimum amount of \$1,000 up to a maximum amount equal to the lesser of 50% of their vested account balance or \$50,000 minus the highest outstanding loan balance they had in the preceding twelve months.
 A member may have a maximum of two loans outstanding at any time.
 Loans must (a) bear a reasonable market rate of interest as determined by the Committee, (b) be for a term of no more than five years (10 years if the loan is for the purpose of purchasing a principal residence), (c) be adequately secured by the balances in the member's accounts, (d) be repaid in level installments by payroll withholding, and (e) be subject to charges as imposed by the Committee.
-If a loan is not repaid, the Committee will cause the Charles Schwab Trust Company (the "Trustee") to deduct the total amount of the loan, with interest and other charges, from any payment or distribution.
+If a loan is not repaid, the Committee will cause the Trustee to deduct the total amount of the loan, with interest and other charges, from any payment or distribution.
 A loan may be prepaid in full at any time.
 Partial prepayments are not permitted under the Plan.
 The Plan values member loans receivable at cost plus accrued interest.

-The carrying value of the member loans was \$261,265 and \$288,751 and accrued interest of member loans was \$324 and \$364 as of December 31, 2013 and 2012, respectively.
-The interest rates of the member loans were 3.25% and mature on various dates through November 16, 2018.
-The interest rate for new loans was 3.25% as of December 31, 2013 and for the year then ended.
+The carrying value of the member loans was \$242,669 and \$261,589 and accrued interest of member loans was \$839 and \$324 as of December 31, 2014 and 2013, respectively.
+The interest rate on member loans was 3.25% and mature on various dates through August 12, 2024.
+The interest rate on new loans was 3.25% as of December 31, 2014 and for the year then ended.